 2020 AFC and NFC Championship Odds Tracker

-We are tracking the odds to win the 2020 AFC and NFC Championships all season long, also read as which two teams will play in Super Bowl 54, from the moment they open.
+We tracked the odds to win the 2020 AFC and NFC Championships all season long, also read as which two teams will play in Super Bowl 54, from the moment they opened.
 The graphs below were generated by averaging the odds from multiple sources.

 - [October 14] Thanks to a perfect 6-0 start and back-to-back losses from the Chiefs, the Patriots are now odds-on favorites to win the AFC